vicasindia/CodeChefGBUChapter/Learning Series I/Day_05.md

 (Contest on HackerRank)

-Participate in the contest: [Link](https://www.hackerrank.com/contests/gbuls01)
+Participate in the contest now: [Link](https://www.hackerrank.com/contests/gbuls01)

 #### Update: 2 more problems have been added.